This is a post-baccalaureate, second-degree program for adults seeking eligibility for licensure as a registered nurse.

 Enrollment Confirmation Fee

-Admitted candidates must pay a $200 nonrefundable enrollment confirmation fee within two weeks to hold their place in the class.
+Admitted candidates must pay a $300 nonrefundable enrollment confirmation fee within two weeks to hold their place in the class.
 This fee will be applied directly to tuition when the student enrolls in the Baldwin Wallace University Nursing Program.
+Another $1000 tuition deposit is due on or before April 15.
+Both payments are credited directly to the cost of tuition.

 Due to limited enrollment, some qualified candidates will be placed on an alternate list.
-The Accelerated BSN Program will review the enrollment capacity for new students throughout the spring and notify candidates prior to June 15 should an opening become available.
+The Accelerated BSN Program will review the enrollment capacity for new students throughout the spring and notify candidates should an opening become available.

 Once admitted to the Accelerated BSN program, students receive detailed instructions on a number of pre-enrollment requirements, including: